oval-group/statistical-robustness/README.md

 	* `train.py` Trains the simple feedforward classifier on MNIST.
 * `/plnn` A modified version of the [PLNN package](https://github.com/oval-group/PLNN-verification) with some bug fixes for the latest PyTorch.

+The directory `/exp_6_3_cifar10` is analogous to `exp_6_3_mnist`.

 ## Notes

-* The experiment of sections 6.2 in the paper is currently available.
-Please contact me if you would like to obtain the code for Section 6.1.
+* Please contact me if you would like to obtain the code for Section 6.1.
 * The code to run the experiments was not completely rerun due to the need for computational resources, so contact me if you are having trouble with them.
-* You may wish to modify the code to run the experiments so that it runs different values in parallel across multiple GPUs.
+* You may wish to modify the code so that it runs different combinations of hyperparamaters in parallel across multiple GPUs to reduce the total experiment time.

 ## TODO

-* Experiment code for Section 6.3.
+* Experiment code for Section 6.3 CIFAR100.
 * Experiment code for Section 6.4.